BurdaMagazinOrg/thunder-distribution/docs/development.md

 ## Update profile configuration

 The Thunder distributions ships the config_profile module as a dev dependency for easier config updates.
-The worklflow for updating config files that are shipped in the distribution should be:
+The workflow for updating config files that are shipped in the distribution should be:
 * Install the latest dev version of Thunder
 * Enable the Config Profile module